digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 if these contract personnel would also be liable in accordance with the above in the same way as Posten Bring would have been.

+The User is personally responsible for the processing of invoices received in Digipost.

 ### **9.5** Termination

 If there is material breach by Posten Bring, the User can terminate the